 Our Purpose

 When the opportunity arose to dive deeper with how we can service community organizations in our region, we chose to learn more about some shortcomings we experienced with Metropolitan Energy Center’s (MEC) EV Streetlight project.
-The major oversight we found was that community organizations were not part of the project early on.
+The hardest issue to overcome was that community organizations were not part of the project early on.
 When their input was solicited, it was in a timeframe that their feedback had a minor impact on the work going forward.
 This hit us hard, as our intention was not to exclude them in the decision-making process nor from having a true impact on the work.
 Bringing them on during the latter part of the decision-making process did not do a service for the organizations and the community members they serve.

-As a result of our previous work, our goal with this task is to understand how best to engage community organizations at the beginning of project work, empowering them to define a work scope with us.
+As a result of our previous work, our goal with creating this approach is to understand how to best engage community organizations at the beginning of project work, empowering them to define a work scope with us.
 The intention of this report is to share our findings as guidance to help others around the country productively collaborate with their communities and organizations.
 By working together with grassroots community organizations, MEC can work to integrate Clean Cities outreach into their on-the-ground efforts.
-MEC will documents a flexible approach to community engagement that can be integrated with future project designs.
+MEC will document a flexible approach to community engagement that can be integrated with future project designs.
 We hope that this process creates a long-standing relationship with those same groups in the Kansas City region.

 Our Outreach